Title VI / Nondiscrimination Policy and Complaint Process

 - The resources available to the County and the likely costs of the LEP services.

-- The COUNTY believes that transportation is of critical importance to its public, as access to health care, emergency services, employment, and other essentials would be difficult or impossible without reliable transportation systems.
-In that spirit, the COUNTY defines as essential any document that advises the public of how to access nondiscrimination and public involvement policies, as well as those that impact public safety, health and welfare and emergency services.
+The COUNTY defines as essential any document that advises the public of how to access nondiscrimination and public involvement policies, as well as those that impact public safety, health and welfare and emergency services.
 A full list of translated documents is available on the COUNTY website or by contacting the COUNTY Title VI/Nondiscrimination Coordinator.

 The analyses of these factors suggest that LEP services are required at this time.
 At a minimum, the COUNTY commits to: